rosedj1/CMSOfficeHours/Programming/Python/Basics.md

 glob.glob("/home/file?.txt")   # `?' will match a single character: fileA.txt, file7.txt
 ```

-Remember, that it's not regex!
+Globbing is not regex!
 It's standard UNIX path expansion.

 How to use wildcards: